razerofficial/CChromaEditor/README.md

 <a name="PluginSetEffectCustom2D"></a>
 **PluginSetEffectCustom2D**

-SetEffectCustom2D will display the referenced colors immediately
+SetEffectCustom2D will display the referenced colors immediately.

 ```C++
 // DLL Interface